Organs of the United Nations:

 - The main function is to achieve International cooperation by solving International Problems of Economics, Social, Cultural, and Humanitarian character.

 - One-third of this council is elected every year for a period of three years and equal numbers retire annually.

 International Court of Justice (ICJ):

 The International Court of Justice is the principal judicial organ of the United Nation.
 The headquarter of the ICJ is at the peace palace in the Hague Netherlands.
 It is the only one of the SIX principal organs of the United Nation not located in New York USA.

-The role or main function of ICJ is, to settle, legal disputes submitted to it by States in accordance with international law and to give advisory opinions on the legal question referred to it by authorized United Nations Organs and Specialized agencies.
+The role or the main function of ICJ is, to settle, legal disputes submitted to it by States in accordance with international law and to give advisory opinions on the legal question referred to it by authorized United Nations Organs and Specialized agencies.

 The International Court of Justice (ICJ) follows and functions in accordance with its laws which are passed by a legislative body.

 - It is the principal judicial organ of the United Nation.

-- The headquarters of the ICJ is at The Hague Netherlands.
+- The headquarters of the ICJ is in The Hague Netherlands.

 - The Court consists of 15 Judges.